-Afi support two types of the Apps - Public and Private, the main difference between these types is that Private Apps can be used only inside a single Afi account and Public Apps can access multiple Afi account that have granted the access to the App by installing it.
-Generally, one should use Private App to build their own custom integration.
+Afi support two types of the Apps - Public and Private, the main difference between these types is that Private Apps can be used only inside a single Afi account and Public Apps can access multiple Afi accounts that have granted the access to the App by installing it.
+Generally, one should use Private Apps to build their own custom integrations.
 Public Apps are recommended for partners who want to build the integration which will be potentially beneficial for a number of Afi customers and, thus, will be visible for all Afi clients and available for the installation in another accounts.
 Public Apps need to undergo verification by Afi Team before being listed publicly and have strict requirements regarding App branding and description.

 Right now, Apps can request two types of permissions: